ska-telescope/developer.skatelescope.org/src/tools/git.rst

 Create a GitLab account using your **institutional email** address at https://gitlab.com/users/sign_in.
-If you already have an account on GitLab, you shall have your institutional email added to your profile: click on your user icon on the top right corner and select *Settings->Emails->Add email address* .
+If you already have an account on GitLab, you should have your institutional email added to your profile: click on your user icon on the top right corner and select *Settings->Emails->Add email address* .